 Each year, 12,000 athletes from all across the province compete for the Championship.
 The competition commences in May, with more than 600 teams drawn into either a Knock-Out round or a Round-Robin style tournament.
 Host venues are chosen for the Semi-Finals held in August.
 The cup tournament culminates with the Final Round usually hosted at the Soccer Centre in Vaughan, with the added prize of a National Club Championship in the Under 15's, Under 17's, Men's and Women's divisions.

-The Ontario Cup is open to any competitively registered club team in Ontario.
+The MilkUP Ontario Cup is open to any competitively registered Club team in Ontario.
 Entry Forms are available online in early March and the deadline for entering is the end of March.

 The Ontario Indoor Cup is a young Club competition in comparison to the outdoor cup which was first played in 1901.
 The Indoor Cup began in 1987.
 Over the years it has moved from boarded facilities to the former Skydome and then to soccer specific no board venues.